tawannt/Sorting-Project/README.md

 Hi everyone, our group will have some format rules to follow when organizing the 'sorting algorithm' file.
 Format:
-- First Line: "include "header_file.h"
+- First Line: #include "header.h"
-    + The file "header_file.h" will be created later whose contents is libraries in C++
+    + The file "header.h" will be created later whose contents is libraries in C++
 - Second Line: white space
 - Third Line to Nth line: the code of the function name: " 'sort_algorithm_name'CountComparision ".
 Ex: "void bubbleSortCountComparision(...)"
     + Of course, we can add more subfunctions